myriadrf/lc-website/developer/hardware/rf/b3mpa.rst

 .. figure:: /images/B3MPA_0p1_P1dB_Test_Setup.jpg
    :align: center

-To test the P1dB compression point of the B3MPA, a continuous wave signal at 1878.4 MHz (centre of the Ofcom Shared Access License) with the power increased from -1 to 18dBm was applied to the input.
-A Rohde & Schwarz ZVL network analyser was connected through a fixed 30dB attenuator to the output.
+To test the P1dB compression point of the B3MPA, a continuous wave signal at 1878.4 MHz (centre of the Ofcom Shared Access 1800MHz spectrum allocation) with the power increased from -1 to 18dBm was applied to the input.
+The output was was connected via a fixed 30dB attenuator to a Rohde & Schwarz ZVL13 equipped with the spectrum analsyer option.

 .. list-table:: Equipment utilised
     :header-rows: 1